Criminal and civil procedural law of the EU

 - individual and collective analyses of legal texts and case law on selected topical issues, on the basis of syllabus summing up the relevant materials and guiding the students through their reading

 - individual and collective discussions of home assignments.
-These assignments (3 in total during the course) will not be compulsory.
-They will include the drafting of different typologies of texts (blog posts, legal opinions, factsheets, reaction papers), presentations of key case-law, answers to questions on the materials provided
+These assignments (approximately 4 during the course) will not be compulsory.
+They will include the drafting of different typologies of texts (blog posts, legal opinions, factsheets, mind maps, reaction papers), presentations of key case-law, answers to questions on the materials provided

 - webinars involving high-profile academics, experts and practitioners on particularly important and topical issues